 Troy

-As little boy Heinrich Schliemann
+As a little boy Heinrich Schliemann

 was obsessed by the idea that Homer had given an account of true history